-Graduate Student Initiatives!
+Graduate Student Initiatives

 The conference offers many opportunities to meet and talk with NTA members, the leaders in tax and government spending policy.
 As you will find out, our members want to get to know you and learn about your research!
 And for those of you on the job market, attending the conference will increase your profile and help put you in touch with potential employers.
+Click here to see the full list of students on the market.

 We have several activities planned specifically for graduate students.
 Read on!